DraftShift/StealthChanger/README.md

 # StealthChanger
 Spinoff from [Viertuz Tapchanger](https://github.com/viesturz/tapchanger)

-### WIP - PROTOTYPE TESTED AND WORKING BUT STILL WIP.
-BOM WILL CHANGE
+### WIP - STABLE TESTED AND WORKING BUT STILL WIP.
+BOM MAY CHANGE

 Due to difficulties with heat insert and ligning of bearings and mounts i wanted to try a more simplistic design based on bushings and rods.